-So what is exactly is dulce de leche?
-It’s kind of similar to caramel, but it’s made by caramelizing milk and sugar.
-It’s much thicker than regular caramel and incredibly delicious too!
+Dulce de leche is kind of similar to caramel, but it’s made by caramelizing milk and sugar.
+It’s much thicker than regular caramel and is incredibly delicious too!

 So today I’m showing you step-by-step how to make your own plus several different ways you can use it!

 To make your own dulce de leche you only need one ingredient – sweetened condensed milk.
 I used Eagle Brand Sweetened Condensed Milk here, but I’ve also used the store brands and they work just as well so stick with whatever is easier for you.

 Note that sweetened condensed milk is not the same thing as evaporated milk.
 It’s ultra thick, creamy, and is very sweet, whereas evaporated milk is much runnier and isn’t sweetened.